lee-lindley/app_csv/README.md

 ```
 If *p_do_header* starts with 'Y' or 'y', then the first line in the file will be the column headers
 in CSV format.

+The line terminator is the OS default as determined by *UTL_FILE*.

 After executing this method, you cannot restart the cursor.
 The only practical methods remaining for